 Same general handing as described in clause 4.3.6.1 of TS23.502 [3] are executed, e.g. how the NEF map the AF request to the DNN, S-NSSAI.

-Editor's note: It is FFS how the 5GC selects the UPF with the appropriate predefined SFPs corresponding to the AF request of the 3rd party.
-The operator can have SLAs with multiple 3rd parties and the predefined SFPs for distinct 3rd parties can be deployed in distinct UPFs.

-NOTE: The solution assumes that the 5GC and the AF have agreed via SLA on the mapping between a SFC identifier and for each DNAI/ N6 interface: the corresponding SFP, the metadata that the UPF should send to the SFP once it has done its SFC related classification.
+NOTE 2: The solution assumes that the 5GC and the AF have agreed via SLA on the mapping between a SFC identifier and for each DNAI/ N6 interface: the corresponding SFP, the metadata that the UPF should send to the SFP once it has done its SFC related classification.

 6.8.2 Procedures